thacherT1D/new-angular-curriculum/Unit-3/09-angular-with-rails-setup.md

 }]);
 ```

-Also, we need a place to put out partials (when you eventually start using the angular router).
+Also, we need a place to put our partials (when you eventually start using the angular router).
 In the `public` directory, make a new directory called `partials`.
-Add an empty file inside of the `partials` directory called `.keep` just so the directory if you want to check this into github.
+Add an empty file inside of the `partials` directory called `.keep` just so the directory will be preserved if you check this into github.

-Next, Add this to your `app/assets/javascripts/angular/controllers.js`:
+Next, add this to your `app/assets/javascripts/angular/controllers.js` file:

 ```js
 contactsApp.controller("ContactsController", ['$scope', function($scope) {